Rebecasuji/DATA-ANALYSIS-ON-CSV-FILE/README.md

-# 📊 Sales Data Analysis
+# 📊 Sales Data Analysis on CSV FILE

 This project performs basic sales data analysis using Python, Pandas, and Matplotlib in a Jupyter Notebook.
 It includes data grouping, summarization, and visualization to derive meaningful insights from a CSV dataset.